Project Partner FAQs

 AmeriCorps, a federal agency, brings people together to tackle the country’s most pressing challenges through national service and volunteering.
-AmeriCorps members and AmeriCorps Seniors volunteers serve with organizations dedicated to the improvement of communities.
+AmeriCorps members serve with organizations dedicated to the improvement of communities.
 AmeriCorps helps make service to others a cornerstone of our national culture.
 Find out more about AmeriCorps.

 For sample projects, please visit our impact page.

-Yes, but with some constraints.
-CivicSpark Fellows can be placed with public agencies, non-profits, Tribal governments, or state agencies.
-CivicSpark Fellows cannot serve directly with a for-profit organization, however, private companies can sponsor CivicSpark Fellows to deliver capacity building services to eligible public or not-for-profit agencies.
+Yes, CivicSpark Fellows can be placed with any non-for-profit entity.
+Most partners are public agencies (local, regional, state), non-profits, educational institutions, ports, military institutions or Tribal governments.
+The only restriction is that CivicSpark Fellows cannot serve directly with a for-profit organization.
+However, private companies can sponsor CivicSpark Fellows to deliver capacity building services to eligible public or not-for-profit agencies and pay the fiscal contribution on behalf of the partner.

 Yes, CivicSpark is very interested in building relationships with Tribal partners and increasing the number of projects we support with Tribal governments.
 Interested Tribal governments are encouraged to get in touch to discuss their project ideas or to visit our partner page to learn more and apply.